112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="111"><em>111.
 "The French are Communist."</em></div>

 The Community Party got 10 seats in the Chamber of Deputies in the 1932 elections, and 72 out of 608 seats in the 1936 elections.
-For their vote in 1945, see question 110.
+For their vote in 1945, see [question § 110](#110).

 <div id="112"><em>112.
 "France is a decadent nation."</em></div>